MRAC-IAAC/ROSinGrasshopper/02-Turtlesim/README.md

 http://0.0.0.0:8080/vnc.html
 ```

-Here is an overview of how containers, noVNC GUI and Grasshopper work together.
+Here is an overview of how ROS Nodes, noVNC GUI and Grasshopper work together.

 ![diagram](./media/diagram.png)